johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 <p align="justify">
 One of the problems with CLIP was, that there are a thousand ways to caption an image, based on the fact that the caption could describe only specific regions of an image or specific objects.
 To better model the visual richness of an image, a training objective of a vision language model should aim to capture all the possible text descriptions.
 This is what the authors of Llip, <b>L</b>atent <b>L</b>anguage <b>I</b>mage <b>P</b>retraining, try to do.
 To enable the prediction of different representations from a fixed image, they implemented the image-to-text representation function as a one-to-many mapping.
 This is achieved by augmenting the visual encoder with a latent variable that captures context information.
 The contextual latent is inferred from the caption and used to modulate the representation.
-The visual encoder is implemented as a Vision Transformer that outputs K learnable mixture tokens in addition to the visual tokens.
+The visual encoder is implemented as a Vision Transformer that outputs $K$ learnable mixture tokens in addition to the visual tokens.
 These mixture tokens should capture different visual aspects of an image.
 Figure 4 down below shows this simple modification of CLIP.
 </p>

 {{< figure align=center alt="CLIP vs. Llip" src="/imgs/vlms/clip_vs_llip.png" width=80% caption="Figure 4.
 CLIP vs. Llip [4]">}}